Indoor Golf Business Plan, Study, Location Tool and Start up Model

 What is the best throw distance for a golf simulator projector?

 The best throw distance for a golf simulator projector is around 10 feet.
 This will give you a large image that is bright and has good color accuracy.
+See our best practices on mounting a projector for more information.

-The optimal distance will vary depending on the size of your hitting mat and the type of projector you are using.
+The optimal distance will vary depending on the size of your hitting mat and the type of golf simulator projector you are using.
 Generally, you will want to project the image onto the hitting mat from 8-10 feet away.
 This will give you a good sized image to work with without sacrificing image quality.

 Where can I get a projector for my golf simulator?

-You can find a projector for your golf simulator at any electronics store.
+You can find the best projector for your golf simulator at any electronics store.
 We recommend Carl's Place and Shop Indoor Golf as they specialize in projectors for golf simulators.
 Going through a specialist like one of these stores means they are familiar with the projector capabilities required for golf simulators and are only offering those suited for your needs.

 Take Your Golf Game To The Next Level